Expert Witness and Litigation Support

 -

-When it comes to cryptocurrency, it can be possible to locate undisclosed – or underreported – assets through forensic investigation, especially if there is a thread to pull on (from an investigative standpoint) such as details on a past transaction or wallet address used by the defendant or opposing party.
+When it comes to cryptocurrency, it can be possible to locate undisclosed – or underreported – digital assets through forensic investigation, especially if there is a thread to pull on (from an investigative standpoint) such as details on a past transaction or wallet address used by the defendant or opposing party.

 We can also help develop a strategy for gathering information on crypto assets through legal discovery, and advise on the meaning and significance of records obtained through subpoena of commercial exchanges.